GregKeil/Splunk-Suricata-Dashboard/README.md

 - Version 4 integrated the use of the _Disabled_Suricata_Rules.csv_ file

 ##Other Notes:
-- Any modifications to a CSV file will not be automatically applied to the datamodel.
+- Any modifications to a CSV file will not be automatically applied to the datamodel when in accelerated mode.
 To integrate changes, you must rebuild the datamodels